Shawn Barber (pole vaulter)

-Shawnacy Campbell "Shawn" Barber (born 27 May 1994) is a Canadian track and field athlete specialising in the pole vault.
-He is the former world champion in pole vault having won the event with a height of 5.90 m at the 2015 World Championships in Athletics in Beijing.
+Shawnacy Campbell Barber (27 May 1994 – 17 January 2024) was a Canadian track and field athlete specializing in the pole vault.

+Barber was a world champion in pole vault, having won the event with a height of 5.90 m at the 2015 World Championships in Athletics in Beijing.
 Barber also became a Pan American Games champion in winning the 2015 edition of the Games with a height of 5.80 m.
 Barber won a bronze medal at the 2014 Commonwealth Games in Glasgow as well.

-His outdoor personal best jump of 5.93 metres was made on July 25, 2015, it is the current national record.
-His indoor personal best is 6.00 metres from 2016 (Canadian Indoor Record).
+His outdoor personal best jump of 5.93 metres was made on 25 July 2015, and it is the current national record.
+His indoor personal best was 6.00 metres from 2016, also a national record.
 Barber is tied for the Pan Am record together with Lázaro Borges.
-He also holds the NCAA Collegiate Indoor Record at 5.91m.
+He also holds the NCAA Collegiate Indoor Record at 5.91 m.

 Career

 College

-After competing at the 2013 World Championships Barber failed to qualify for the final.
-At the 2014 Commonwealth Games in Glasgow where he met with success winning bronze as a 20-year-old in the event clearing 5.45 m on the first attempt but failing at 5.55.
+After competing at the 2013 World Championships, Barber failed to qualify for the final.
+At the 2014 Commonwealth Games in Glasgow he met with success, winning bronze as a 20-year-old in the event, clearing 5.45 m on the first attempt but failing at 5.55.

-During the 2015 season Barber set a personal best and national record of 5.91 m at the 2015 Texas Relays to set an NCAA Collegiate Record.
-With the first event of the season he set a world leading number.
-After the Texas Relays event he said "You know, six months ago if you asked me if I'd be jumping at 5.90 consistently, I would have told you 'No way.'
-But it's funny how things happen, and I couldn't be more grateful to be where I am right now.".
-Barber was 2015 USTFCCCA Great Lakes Regional Field Athlete of the Year.
-At the 2015 NCAA finals in June Barber won the event with a jump of 5.60 metres.
-With this title Barber became the only three-time NCAA champion for Akron after winning the 2014 and 2015 NCAA indoor titles as well.
+In March 2015 at the NCAA Indoor Championships, Barber's 5.91 set a personal best, an NCAA collegiate record, and a Canadian indoor record.
+Later that month at the 2015 Texas Relays, his 5.90 set a Canadian outdoor record (beating his own 5.71 from 2013) and set a world-leading number for the outdoor season.
+After the Texas event, he said, "You know, six months ago if you asked me if I'd be jumping at 5.90 consistently, I would have told you 'No way.'
+But it's funny how things happen, and I couldn't be more grateful to be where I am right now...
+Hopefully I can stay healthy and keep it up, and keep raising the bar."

+Barber was the 2015 USTFCCCA Great Lakes Regional Field Athlete of the Year.
+At the 2015 NCAA outdoor finals in June, Barber won the event with a vault of 5.60 metres.
+With this victory added to his 2014 and 2015 NCAA indoor titles, Barber became the only three-time NCAA champion for the University of Akron.